70ziko/ReView/README.md

-# Review Bot
+# Revie - Reviews at a Glance

-A bot to quickly check, summarize and present reviews of a product with just one photo or text, able to suggest alternatives and compare prices.
+Revie is a bot to quickly check, summarize and present reviews of a product with just one photo or text, able to suggest alternatives and compare prices.

 ## Overview